Chinecherem20199/flutter_chat_app/README.md

 # flutter_chat_app

-A Chat App for learning
+# A simple chat app for groups,teams to receive updates, reviews and keep up.

 ## Getting Started